Ah -October –

 However, she doesn't play CD's.

-thanks mainly in part to the on-board 20bit A/D, D/A DSP Noise Reduction chip.
+but this was still one of the best sounding dual tape decks Pioneer ever made -thanks mainly in part to the on-board 20bit A/D, D/A DSP Noise Reduction chip.

 YES- I know – I can already hear some of you screaming right now- "A double cassette deck instead of a high end single well, three head/motor recorder you say...
 No way!
 Say it isn't so."
 The scene from Empire Strikes Back comes to mind – you know the one where Luke Screams “That's not true – that's impossible!” just after Vader tells him he's his Father.
 Yep.